|C. capitata adult. Photo by Scott Bauer, USDA-ARS|

 MED-FOES differs significantly from the most common current approach to estimating the time to extirpation of invasive insects generally, the Thermal Unit Accumulation approach, also called the “degree day” method.
 It is important to note that MED-FOES substantially differs from it in at least three important ways.
 1) It is demographically explicit, 2) it includes the possibility of rare events, 3) it includes consideration of natural and human-induced mortality.

 The download is an installer which includes a compiled version of the ABS, associated programs, documentation, samples and source code.
-You can get it from here.
 Further project details, including older versions, some screenshots and more can be had by following this link.

 Videos for helping you install and run MED-FOES are available on YouTube.
 Please click here to view them.